tomerraviv95/data-augmentations-for-receivers/README.md

 ## python_code

-The python simulations of the simplified communication chain: encoder, channel and detectors.
+The python simulations of the simplified communication chain: symbols generation, channel transmission and detection.

+### augmentations

+The proposed augmentation scheme, and the three baselines: regular training (no augmentations applied), partial-knowledge genie and full-knowledge genie.
+See the paper for more details on these augmentation methods.
+Algorithm 1 specifies our proposed self-supervised augmentation scheme.

 ### channel

 Includes all relevant channel functions and classes.
 The class in "channel_dataset.py" implements the main class for aggregating pairs of (transmitted,received) samples.
 In "channel.py", the ISI AWGN channel is implemented. "channel_estimation.py" is for the calculation of the h values.
 Lastly, the channel BPSK modulator lies in "channel_modulator.py".

-### detectors

-The backbone detectors: VA, VNET, LSTM, META_VNET and META_LSTM.
-The meta and non-meta detectors have slightly different API so they are seperated in the trainer class below.
-Also, we use VA as the ML detector, thus we assume full knowledge of the CSI.
-To have a single API across the detectors, the snr and gamma appear in all the approriate forward calls, but are omitted in the code itself.
-A factory design pattern could have been a better fit here, and is left as future work.

-### ecc

-Error-correction codes functions.
-Code from [site](https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders).

 ### plotters

-Plotting of the FER versus SNR, and the FER versus the blocks.
+Plotting of the BER versus SNR, for Figures 3 and 4 in the paper.

-### trainers
+### vnet

-Wrappers for the training and evaluation of the detectors.

-The basic trainer class holds most used methods: train, meta-train and evaluation (per SNR/block, see the paper for the two types of eval).
+Includes three files:

+(1) The backbone detector in "vnet_detector.py" module;

+(2) A basic "trainer.py" class, includes the main evaluation function.
 It is also used for parsing the config.yaml file and preparing the deep learning setup (loss, optimizer, ...).

-Each trainer inherets from the basic trainer class, extending it as needed.
-You can run each trainer with the train/evaluate commands in their __main__.
+(3) The ViterbiNet trainer, in "vnet_trainer.py", which inherets from the basic trainer class, extending it as needed.

 ### utils